Lazy Quantum Walks with Native Multiqubit Gates: Methodology

-and therefore the shift operator for a two-qubit coin (2q-coin) quantum walk must be applied to $(n+2)$ qubits.
-Figure \ref{L_gen} shows the general circuit for $2^n$-node 2q-coin quantum walks -- the gates from the respective 1q-coin circuits are controlled on both coin qubits, with the exception of the one-qubit X gates as the controls cancel out.
+Figure \ref{L_gen} shows the circuit for a 2q-coin quantum walk on a $2^n$-node ring graph -- the gates from the respective 1q-coin circuits are controlled on both coin qubits, with the exception of the one-qubit X gates as the controls cancel out.
 Therefore, a 2q-coin QW on a $2^n$-node ring requires gates of rank one and of rank $3 \leq r \leq n+2$.
-In general, an $n_c$-qubit coin QW on a $2^n$-node ring requires gates of rank one and of rank $1+n_c \leq r \leq n_q$ where $n_q=n+n_c$.
+The coin operator is simply $\text{R}_y(\frac{\pi}{2})$ applied to each coin qubit, therefore at each step the walker will rest with probability $\frac{1}{2}$, move clockwise with probability $\frac{1}{4}$, and move anticlockwise with probability $\frac{1}{4}$.